Getting started with Pipelines-as-Code #

 ✓ A basic template has been created in /tmp/pac-demo/.tekton/pipelinerun.yaml, feel free to customize it.

-ℹ You can test your pipeline by pushing generated template to your git repository
+ℹ You can test your pipeline by pushing the generated template to your git repository

-Note that the command detected that you are using Go and created a basic template for you and had customized for the Go language (ie: it will add the golangci-lint task to your PipelineRun).
+Note that the tkn pac create repository command detected that the repository is using the Go programming language and created a basic template for you to be customized tailored for the Go programming language (ie: it will add the golangci-lint linter as a task to your PipelineRun).

 Creating a Pull Request #